mkyc/alarm/README.md

  * Since I've never played with MQTT before [this awesome list](https://github.com/hobbyquaker/awesome-mqtt) was pretty useful to have some first glance about available resources.
  * [This section of article](https://lastminuteengineers.com/sim800l-gsm-module-arduino-tutorial/#wiring-sim800l-gsm-module-to-arduino-uno) was very useful when connecting SIM800L module to Arduino Micro.
 One worth noticing that for Micro you should change pins due to [Limitations section here](https://www.arduino.cc/en/Reference/softwareSerial).
 * Also [pins description](https://forum.arduino.cc/index.php?topic=525769.0) for SIM800L module was useful.
 [This one](https://www.electroschematics.com/introducingsim800l/) I used to set logic level voltages.
 * Since I needed to lower 5V to 3.3V I had to ensure that I do it correctly with [picture from this Quora topic](https://www.quora.com/How-many-pins-on-Arduino-Uno-give-a3-3v-pin-output).
+I also found [this calculator](http://www.learningaboutelectronics.com/Articles/Voltage-divider-calculator.php) useful.

 # Tests